tlverse/tlverse-handbook/05-origami.md

 [1] 1.35
 ```

-Having performed 10-fold cross-validation, we quickly notice that our previous
+Having performed $10$-fold cross-validation, we quickly notice that our previous
 estimate of the model error (by resubstitution) was a bit optimistic.
 The honest
-estimate of the error is larger!
+estimate of the linear regression model's error is larger!

 ### Cross-validation with random forests

-To examine `origami` further, let us return to our example analysis using the
+To examine `origami` further, let's return to our example analysis using the
-WASH data set.
-Here, we will write a new `cv_fun` type object.
-As an example, we
+WASH Benefits dataset.
+Here, we will write a new `cv_fun()` function.
+As an
-will use Breiman's `randomForest` [@breiman2001random]:
+example, we will use Breiman's random forest algorithm  [@breiman2001random],
+implemented in the `randomForest()` function (from the `randomForest` package):

 ```r